Suriname entry requirements for Denmark passport holders

 Collect your luggage and exit

-After clearing immigration, head to baggage claim, then customs.
-There's usually no customs declaration for personal items.
-You're free to enter Suriname.
+After the immigration check, proceed to baggage claim, then customs.
+There's usually no customs declaration form for personal items, but be honest if asked.

 Download Suriname Entry Checklist